 Nobody will actually tell you where the door to the Foreign Intelligence Surveillance Court — also known as the "FISA Court" — is.
 It's understood to have moved from the Department of Justice to the E. Barrett Prettyman Courthouse in 2009, but when I visited Prettyman, the employees in the first floor District Clerk's office (gently) laughed at my attempts to find anything about the Court.
 They referred to it as the "Room of Requirement", and said they had no idea what floor it was even on.

 But if you walk through each floor of the Courthouse, and if you believe the Washington Post's 2009 description of the FISA Court door as having "biometric hand scanners" and being in a "public hallway", then it becomes pretty obvious that on the 3rd floor's solemn hallway, you've found your door:

 I can only show you a drawing, because one of the first things that happens when you walk into the Prettyman Courthouse is they take away your phone.
 Unless you're staff or a juror, no recording devices allowed.
 Tip: the nicer you dress, the less likely they are to ask you about your business there.
 Your laptop and phone will get put in a little metal locker along with your photo ID, and you'll be given a key to get them on the way out.

 To the right of the door, next to the intercom and the small sign saying "Access Restricted", is a biometric hand scanner.
-It's a Schlage HandPunch, a device that quickly snapshots the three-dimensional bone and joint structure of the hand and matches it against previously registered snapshots.
+It's (probably) a Schlage HandKey II, a device that quickly snapshots the three-dimensional bone and joint structure of the hand and matches it against previously registered snapshots.

 There are actually two other doors with hand scanners — one right next to this one, and one across the hall — but only this door is also augmented with an intercom system and a grey safe dial.